 I must give someone a pottery class!
 What can I do?

 Classes are only sold out for now, not forever.
-We open registration for new classes every single month.
-Your next opportunity to register for classes is Friday, January 3rd at noon, when we'll start offering spots in our February Clay Curious classes.
+We open registration for new classes and workshops every month or so.
+Your next opportunity to register for classes is Friday, December 3rd at noon, when we'll start offering spots in our January Clay Curious classes and new workshops for 2022.
+The next session of eight-week classes will become available in mid-winter 2022.
+Subscribe to our newsletter (at the bottom of this page) to stay up to date on all our class schedules.

-And you can use a gift card to book a private lesson with our fabulous instructors at a time that is mutually convenient.
+You can also book a private lesson with our fabulous instructors at a time that is mutually convenient.
 Or, check the bottom of this post for other studios that regularly offer pottery classes.

 I was ready right at noon!
 Why didn't I get a spot in a class?

-All our classes were sold out in about 20 minutes, and the most popular classes were gone in just three minutes.
+All our Winter 2022 classes sold out in less than 5 minutes.
 We have a limited number of spots, and demand for pottery classes is very high, especially around the holiday season.
+We also had more returning students than usual this session.
+While that's good news for us (we're keeping our students happy!) it means spots were even more limited than usual.

 Why don't you add more spots?

 We wish we could!
-When we moved into our new Wallingford location a year ago, we more than tripled the number of spots in each class–and added workshops and one-night classes to the mix of opportunities.
+When we moved into our new Wallingford location, we more than tripled the number of spots in each class–and added workshops and one-night classes to the mix of opportunities.

 But with that expansion, we're at maximum capacity in three areas: